-Reportedly, it has spent well over $20 million in research and development in 2019 alone to develop some of the world’s best plant-based protein products.
+Reportedly, it has spent well over $30 million in research and development in 2020 alone to develop some of the world’s best plant-based protein products.

-As such, we will also look at the R&D spending with respect to its revenue or sales to see how serious the company is in spending a portion of its sales on research and development.
+As such, we also will look at the ratio of R&D spending with respect to revenue to see how much sales are being spent on research and development.

 Without further delay, let’s move on!

 Let’s first explore the company’s quarterly R&D expenditure which is shown in the chart above.